Python Variables and Assignment

 >>> alice = 6 >>> bob = alice + alice >>> bob 12

 This is exactly the same computation, just using different variable names.
-What matters in a computation is the structure — which value is used at each spot in the computation.
-The variable names are just labels on the computation.
+What matters in a computation is the structure — which value is used at each spot in the computation, not the words chosen.
+The variable names are just arbitrary labels, tying together the different parts on the computation.
 If we change a variable name consistently throughout the code, the computation will work the same.
+Python is not looking at the variable names and thinking about what those English words mean.

-That said, though variable names are superficial, good code uses meaningful variable names, reflecting the role of that data in the algorithm.
+That said, though variable names are meaningless to Python, good code uses meaningful variable names to help the programmer keep their ideas straight a they write and edit the code.

 Copyright 2020 Nick Parlante